top of page

 Determine your protagonist's self-revelation, inner weakness, and central goal.

-Module 3: The Characters
+Module 3: Characters

 Determine each character's story function and begin to individualise them from each other.